Bubobubobubobubo/Sova/website/static/doc_bali_syntax/bali-syntax.typ

 = The semantics

-A bali program is associated to a step (and thus a sequence and a pattern) in theTool.
+A bali program is associated to a frame (and thus a line and a scene) in theTool.
-Each timing information used in bali is relative to this step.
+Each timing information used in bali is relative to this frame.

 == #t([Number]) and #t([Identifier])